-The SIEF’s contribution to the promotion of science research and education in Australia includes supporting research undertaken by early career scientists, the appointment or joint appointment of scientists to university positions, and scholarships and fellowships including:
+The SIEF’s contribution to the promotion of science research and education in Australia includes supporting research undertaken by early career scientists, the appointment or joint appointment of scientists to university positions, and scholarships and fellowships.

 CSIRO has a long history of collaboration with Macquarie University in the field of wireless communications.
 The CSIRO-Macquarie University Chair in Wireless Communications was established to support further development of Australia’s world-leading capabilities in this field.
 Following his appointment to the CSIRO Macquarie University Chair in Wireless Communication, Dr. Stephen Hanly will spend the majority of his time accelerating research at Macquarie University into wireless communication technologies and the balance collaborating with CSIRO researchers at the ICT Centre in Marsfield.

-This Fellowship Program places early career researchers with Australian SMEs over a 2-3 years, with purpose of breaking down the cultural divide between researchers and SMEs, giving young researchers experience working in industry, and fostering innovation.
-The program will be managed by CSIRO SME Engagement Centre and is expected to deliver at least 75 EFT person-years during the term of the program (ie 25 scholarships of 2-3 years).
+The STEM+ Business Fellowship Program places early career researchers with Australian SMEs over a 2-3 year period, with the purpose of breaking down the cultural divide between researchers and SMEs, giving young researchers experience working in industry, and fostering innovation.
+The program is managed by CSIRO SME Engagement Centre and is expected to deliver at least 75 FTE person-years during the term of the program (i.e. 25 scholarships of 2-3 years).

 The Postdoctoral Fellowships are named after Dr John Stocker.
 As Chairman of the Board of CSIRO, Dr Stocker was instrumental in the rejuvenation of the SIEF in 2009.
 As former Chief Executive of CSIRO he provided strong support for the development of the WLAN technology which ultimately delivered the resources for the rejuvenation of the SIEF.
-Preferentially, research projects for Postdoctoral Fellowships will be collaborative projects between PRFAs and universities.
-There is also a strong preference for end-user/industry engagement in the project.
+Preferentially, research projects for Postdoctoral Fellowships were collaborative projects between PRFAs and universities with a strong preference for end-user/industry engagement in the project.

 The 2012 SIEF Scholarships program included funding for one additional full Postgraduate Scholarship resulting from the generous donation made by Dr John O’Sullivan.
 Dr O’Sullivan led a multidisciplinary CSIRO team that developed and patented the technology at the heart of most modern high speed wireless communications systems.
-The Trustee’s has awarded the John O’Sullivan Postgraduate Scholarships to a Student conducting research in the area of the utilisation of scarce radio spectra.
+The Trustee awarded the John O’Sullivan Postgraduate Scholarship to a Student conducting research in the area of the utilisation of scarce radio spectra.

 Undergraduate Degree Scholarships

-The SIEF Scholarships Program includes up to eight Undergraduate Degree scholarships per annum that will be available to Science/ICT or Engineering undergraduates who are of Indigenous background or located in rural or remote locations and of low socio-economic background.
-Students must be undertaking a Science/ICT or Engineering degree which includes elements of mathematics, statistics or computation.
-Preferentially, no more than one scholarship will be awarded at each participating university each year.
-For further information please visit:
+The SIEF Scholarships Program offered up to eight Undergraduate Degree scholarships per annum that was available to Science/ICT or Engineering undergraduates who are of Indigenous background or located in rural or remote locations and of low socio-economic background.

 Honours and Vacation Scholarships